 In order to continue receiving financial aid at Caltech, graduate students must maintain satisfactory academic progress toward completion of their degree.
-Continuity of registration must be maintained until all requirements for the degree being sought have been completed, with the exception of summer terms and authorized sabbaticals.
+Continuity of registration must be maintained until all requirements for the degree being sought have been completed, with the exception of authorized sabbaticals.